ckswilliams/modOpenREM/docs/troubledbtlaterality.rst

 * Windows: ``C:\Python27\Lib\site-packages\openrem\fix_dbt_laterality.py``
 * Windows virtualenv: ``Lib\site-packages\openrem\fix_dbt_laterality.py``

 Copy and paste into the new file the code from below.
-You will need to edit the ``DISPLAY_NAME`` to match the Display name you have configured for the Hologic DBT system that needs to be modified.
+You will need to edit the ``DISPLAY_NAME`` to match the display name you have configured for the Hologic DBT system that needs to be modified.
 If you are not sure what this is, go to the home page of your OpenREM installation and see how the Hologic unit is listed there.
 You will not be able to copy and paste from there as if you click on it it will load that page, and likewise on the summary list page.
 If you click through to the study detail page, you will find the display name listed in the details there.
 See the :doc:`i_displaynames` documentation for more information.

-If you are working on Linux, you may like to look at the brief tips on using ``nano`` on the NGINX :ref:`troubleshooting` section.
+If you are working on Linux, you may like to look at the brief tips on using ``nano`` on the Nginx :ref:`troubleshooting` section.

 .. sourcecode:: python